-This details the impact that our pupil premium activity had on pupils in the 2021 to 2022 academic year.
+This details the impact that our pupil premium activity had on pupils in the 2022 to 2023 academic year.

-Our GCSE results for 2021/22 suggested that the performance of disadvantaged students compared to their counterparts (non PP) within the same cohort had a reduced gap compared to 2019 (last year of formal exams).
-In 2019 the gap between PP and non-PP was -0.45, this reduced to -0.31 with our provisional results.
-Whilst the gap has reduced, we recognise that this is still significant.
+Our GCSE results for 2022/23 suggested that the performance of disadvantaged students compared to their counterparts (non-PP) within the same cohort had an increased gap compared to 2021/22.
+In 2021/22 the gap between PP and non-PP was -0.31, this increased to -0.85 with our provisional results from 2022/23.
+When analysing the reasons behind the increased gap last academic year we recognise there were issues surrounding behaviour and attitude to learning and have looked this academic year as to how we can intervene earlier with mentoring to support our PP students with their engagement.